availproject/op-evm/README.md

 - [Eiger](https://www.eiger.co/) provides high-value add engineering services to accelerate web3 mass adoption.
 - Membrane Finance is the issuer of [EUROe](https://www.euroe.com/), the first EU-regulated euro-backed stablecoin.

+## Warning
+This is a prototype.
+It contains known vulnerabilities and missing essential features.
+It should not be used in production, in its current form, under any circumstances.

 ## License